Conserved charge susceptibilities in the relativistic mean-field hadron resonance gas model: constraints on hadronic repulsive interactions: Results and Discussion

-We next consider another interesting set of observable quantities, namely $\chi_{BS}^{11}/\chi_B^2$ and $\chi_{QS}^{11}/\chi_B^2$ as shown if Fig.\ref{bsqratio}.
-We note that the effect of repulsive interaction accounted via mean-field interaction cancels; i.e these ratios are independent of repulsive interactions and only attractive interaction accounted through the inclusion of resonances in the partition function have any effect.
-Such cancellation has also been observed where the repulsive interactions are accounted via excluded volume formulation of HRG (EVHRG)\cite{Karthein:2021cmb}.
+We next consider another interesting set of observable quantities, namely $\chi_{BQ}^{11}/\chi_B^2$ and $-\chi_{BS}^{11}/\chi_B^2$ as shown in Fig.\ref{bsqratio}.
+Top panel shows the effect of additional resonances on these quantities.
+We get good agreement with the lattice data if we include all the known as well as unknown resonances in the partition function of HRG model.
+Bottom panel shows $\chi_{BQ}^{11}/\chi_B^2$ and $-\chi_{BS}^{11}/\chi_B^2$ estimated within MFHRG model with varying strengths of repulsive interaction.
+We note that the effect of repulsive interaction accounted via mean-field interaction approximately cancels below $T_c$.
+This indicates that these ratios are independent of repulsive interactions and only the attractive interactions accounted through the inclusion of resonances in the partition function have any effect.
+Such cancellation has also been observed where the repulsive interactions are accounted via excluded volume formulation of HRG (EVHRG)~\cite{Karthein:2021cmb}.
+However, above $T_c$, a small deviation of these ratios estimated within MFHRG model from ideal HRG model can be noted.
+Reason for this deviation is that, these ratios depend on mean-field parameter only at very high temperatures.

 Fig.\ref{chi4} shows fourth order susceptibilities.
-We note that MFHRG estimates of $\chi_B^4$ (top panel) are in remarkable agreement with LQCD results over wide range of temperatures.
-In case of $\chi_Q^4$ (middle panel), mean-field interactions between baryons are not sufficient; one should also include repulsive interactions between mesons as well.
-Further, unlike $\chi_Q^2$, a relatively large value of $K_M$ is required to get a reasonable agreement with the LQCD results.
-However, HRG model and its extension underestimates $\chi_S^4$ (bottom panel) which again indicates the necessity of unknown strange baryons.
+We note that MFHRG estimates of $\chi_B^4$ are in remarkable agreement with LQCD results over wide range of temperatures.
+However, HRG model and its extension underestimates $\chi_S^4$ which again indicates the necessity of unknown strange baryons.
+We have not included $\chi_Q^4$ as reliable lattice data is not available for this quantity.

-Fig.\ref{ratios} show ratios of fourth and second order susceptibilties of various conserved chages.
+Fig.\ref{ratios} shows ratios of fourth and second order susceptibilities of various conserved charges.
 In particular, the ratio $\chi_B^4/\chi_B^2$ can be approximately given by

 In case of ideal HRG this ratio is equal to one as shown by red dashed curve.
 However, presence of repulsive interaction reduces this ratio.
 In MFHRG model the deviation from HRG model results proportional to mean field parameter $K_B$ and we get good agreement with the LQCD results.